Temple Israel’s Cemetery

 Sunday – Thursday: 10:30am-4pm

-The cemetery is closed Saturdays and Jewish holidays, including Rosh Hashanah, Yom Kippur, Shavuot, and the first and last day of Passover.
+The cemetery is closed Saturdays and Jewish holidays, including Rosh Hashanah, Yom Kippur, Shavuot, and the first and last day of Sukkot and Passover.

 On September 27, 2014, Temple Israel dedicated a memorial to recognize congregants who lost their lives in service to our country.